swift-server/sswg/process/incubation.md

 ### Proposal

 For a pitch to be moved into the Proposal stage, it must be endorsed by at least two members of the SSWG.
 The scope of the proposed code needs to closely align with the endorsed Pitch and it is subject to review based on the SSWG graduation criteria defined below.

-Proposal are submitted by creating a new thread in the Swift Server forum area with a link to the code repository in question.
-Proposals submitted to the SSWG must provide the following information:
+Proposal are submitted to the SSWG by creating a PR in the [proposal area](https://github.com/swift-server/sswg/tree/master/proposals).
+Proposals follow [a template](https://github.com/swift-server/sswg/blob/master/proposals/0000-template.md) and include the following information:

 * Name (must be unique within SSWG)
 * Description (what it does, why it is valuable, origin, and history)
 * Statement on alignment with SSWG mission
 * Preferred initial maturity level (see SSWG Graduation Criteria)
-* Sponsor (where applicable)
 * Initial committers (how long working on project)
 * Link to source (GitHub by default)
 * External dependencies (including licenses)